-SACAT will consider and weigh up evidence to decide if there is a need for an order and, if so, what type of order should be made.
-SACAT must consider:
+SACAT will weigh up evidence to decide if there is a need for an order and will consider:

-- what, in SACAT’s opinion, the person’s wishes would have been had they not become mentally incapacitated, if there is evidence available about that
+- what the person’s wishes would have been had they not become mentally incapacitated

-- whether existing arrangements for the management of the person’s financial affairs are adequate and should not be disturbed
+- whether existing arrangements are adequate and should not be disturbed

 - what is least restrictive of the person’s rights and personal autonomy, that also ensures that the person is properly cared for and protected.